bjornmeansbear/lectureScripts/ClimateDesigners.md

 learn about projects educators are doing

-### KB CD end:
+### KB conclusion?
+Hmmm

-success equals climate designers not needing to exist... designer becomes synonymous w/ climate designers; as an og we don't need to exist once that happens...
+To me, Success equals climate designers not needing to exist... designer becomes synonymous w/ climate designers; as an og we don't need to exist once that happens...

 ≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠

-## Additional notes and thoughts.
+## Additional notes and thoughts

 Responsibility of design when talking about Climate Change? the climate crisis?